cassiebreviu/intro-nlp-wine-reviews/README.md

 topPrediction = resultdf.T.sort_values(by=[0], ascending = [False])
 topPrediction.head()
 ```
 # This is a correct prediction! 🎉

 ## Other things to try
-1. Change the label and run again for the price bucket prediction
+1. Change the label and run again for the price bucket prediction or grape variety.
 2. Try to use different algorithms to see if you can get a better result
-3. The original kaggle tried to predict varietal by the description.
-I think thats an even more fun test case than this!
-4. Add additional features to the description text to improve accuracy.
+3. Add additional features to the description text to improve accuracy.
 There was a strong correlation between price and points.
 Maybe adding those would improve the accuracy score?
-5. Add lemmatization to the text to improve score using the [NLTK](https://www.nltk.org/)
+4. Add lemmatization to the text to improve score using the [NLTK](https://www.nltk.org/)
-6. Try doing a text classification on a different dataset.
+5. Try doing a text classification on a different dataset.

 Remember: Data science is a trial and error process.
 Keep thinking of ways to improve the model!